Triston Casas Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.00).
+- The Cubs have the 12th-ranked team ERA across all league pitching staffs (4.05).

-- The Cubs give up the second-fewest home runs in baseball (88 total, one per game).
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (94 total, one per game).

-- Hendricks gets the start for the Cubs, his 10th of the season.
-He is 3-3 with a 3.21 ERA and 32 strikeouts in 53 1/3 innings pitched.
+- Stroman tries for his 10th victory when he makes the start for the Cubs, his 20th of the season.
+He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.

-- His last time out came on Sunday against the New York Yankees, when the right-hander went 5 2/3 innings, surrendering four earned runs while allowing 10 hits.
+- In his last outing on Thursday, July 6 against the Milwaukee Brewers, the righty threw five innings, allowing four earned runs while surrendering four hits.

-- In nine games this season, the 33-year-old has amassed a 3.21 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .228 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.